Top Skip to main content

 A research project can be chosen in one of a number of topics relevant to ageing.
 These include areas such as cognitive assessment in mild cognitive impairment and dementia, the role of risk factors in dementia and the prevention of dementia.
 If possible, the research project could form the basis of an abstract to be submitted to a national meeting.

-Research training: With guidance it is envisaged you will be able to complete a number of research project tasks (learn about the research governance and ethical issues relevant to clinical academic research; learn about ICH/GCP; learning about capacity and consent in people with cognitive disorders; undertake a literature review; interrogate a database; collate biochemical and/or genetic results; practice scientific writing; presentation of data in an abstract, as a poster and/or oral presentation).
-To assist in this we have planned for academic F2 doctors to get involved with current research projects e.g. cognitive testing in NICOLA, role of inflammation in mild cognitive impairment and dementia, use of EEG as a biomarker of dementia, role of delirium in predicting subsequent dementia.
+Research training: With guidance it is envisaged you will be able to complete a number of research project tasks (learn about the research governance and ethical issues relevant to clinical academic research; learn about ICH/GCP; learning about capacity and consent in people with cognitive disorders; undertake a literature review; interrogate a database; collate biochemical and/or genetic results; practise scientific writing; presentation of data in an abstract, as a poster and/or oral presentation).
+To assist in this we have planned for academic F2 doctors to get involved with current research projects e.g. cognitive testing in NICOLA, fluid and imaging biomarkers in the diagnosis of dementia, the role of delirium in predicting subsequent dementia.
 There will also be the opportunity to avail of training in the use of clinical research assessment tools.
 This could take place in the setting of a research project and will include training in the use of a range of clinical research scales eg cognition, depression, neuropsychiatric symptoms, activities of daily living and disease staging scales.

-Mentorship: Professor Passmore, Professor McGuinness, Dr Cunningham and Dr Kane will be available to provide longer term advice and encouragement to help you pursue a career in academic medicine.
+Mentorship: Dr Kane, Professor McGuinness and Dr Cunningham will be available to provide longer term advice and encouragement to help you pursue a career in academic medicine

 Teaching Skills

-Geriatric medicine and Psychiatry of Old Age has active undergraduate and postgraduate educational opportunities.
+Geriatric medicine and Psychiatry of Old Age and the Ageing Research Group within CPH active undergraduate and postgraduate teaching and educational opportunities.

-- You will be encouraged to participate in the undergraduate teaching programme in year 4 and year 5 (seminar and ward-based clinical teaching).
-This teaching will be directly observed by your academic supervisors with multiple opportunities for feedback to improve your confidence and competence.
+1. You will be encouraged to participate in the specialty-specific aspects of the undergraduate medicine teaching programme in year 4 and year 5 (seminar and ward-based clinical teaching).

 Provisional Job Plan